Energy Futures Seminar: The way back to affordable electricity – Melbourne

 The national electricity market has failed consumers, is largely broken and needs to be reset.
 These are the stark findings detailed in the final report from the ACCC’s electricity affordability inquiry.
 It follows a recent Grattan Institute report that analyses the causes of currently high wholesale power prices.

-Join ACCC Chair Rod Sims, Grattan Institute’s Tony Wood and Dr Leslie Martin from The University of Melbourne’s Department of Economics and the Centre for Market Design, at this Energy Futures event to discuss the ACCC report, its recommendations to governments on solutions and the expectations we should have for real improvements in the short to medium term.
+At this Energy Futures event ACCC Chair Rod Sims, Grattan Institute’s Tony Wood and Dr Leslie Martin from The University of Melbourne’s Department of Economics and the Centre for Market Design, discussed the ACCC report, its recommendations to governments on solutions and the expectations we should have for real improvements in the short to medium term.

 Rod Sims is the Chairman of the Australian Competition and Consumer Commission.
 Rod has extensive business and public sector experience.
 Immediately prior to his appointment to the ACCC, he was the Chairman of the Independent Pricing and Regulatory Tribunal of New South Wales, Commissioner on the National Competition Council, Chairman of InfraCo Asia, Director of Ingeus Limited, and member of the Research and Policy Council of the Committee for Economic Development of Australia.
 Rod was also a Director of Port Jackson’s Partners Limited where he advised the CEOs and Boards of some of Australia’s top 50 companies on commercial corporate strategy over many years.
 Rod relinquished all of these roles on becoming Chairman of the ACCC